 The preparation of these financial statements and accompanying notes in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 The Company's significant estimates and assumptions include estimated work performed but not yet billed by contract manufacturers, engineers and research organizations, the valuation of equity and stock-based related instruments, and the valuation allowance related to deferred taxes.
 Some of these judgments can be subjective and complex, and, consequently, actual results could differ from those estimates.
-Although the Company believes that its estimates and assumptions were made.
+Although the Company believes that its estimates and assumptions are reasonable, they are based upon information available at the time the estimates and assumptions were made.
 Actual results could differ from those estimates.